WildlifeSouth.com Contact Us

 Pros - Inexpensive, does not have the temperature issue that propane has (will burn at 0 degrees F, so no cold weather problems), no environmental concerns of disposing or recycling the canisters.

-Cons - Not convenient... must fill the lantern tank which can be messy (spills) and must pump up the pressure, odor, more safety concerns, more equipment maintenance required.
+Cons - Not convenient.
+One must fill the lantern tank which can be messy (spills) and you must pump up the pressure.
+Other negative aspects include odor, safety issues, and equipment maintenance.

 Stoves